razorpay/opencensus-php/wiki/unit-tests-runbook.md

 20) How to run UTs through the command line?

-- `yarn test` - runs all the unit tests.
+- `pnpm test` - runs all the unit tests.
-- `yarn test:jest-watch-changed` - runs all the unit tests initially and thereon runs only changed files with silent mode.
+- `pnpm test:jest-watch-changed` - runs all the unit tests initially and thereon runs only changed files with silent mode.
-- `yarn test:jest-watch` - runs all the unit tests on any changes without silent mode.
+- `pnpm test:jest-watch` - runs all the unit tests on any changes without silent mode.

 > **Note -** To run specific test file(s) use the file name regex with the test commands.
-For e.g. `yarn test:jest-watch <payments> | <relative path your test file>`
+For e.g. `pnpm test:jest-watch <payments> | <relative path your test file>`

 21. How to query Screen/DOM elements?